Digital Accessibility News

 photo of President Joe Biden waving

-The Department of Justice DOJ is proposing a new rule aimed at improving access to state and local public services online for people with disabilities the White House announced Tuesday The proposed rule would establish technical standards like captioning videos adding text descriptions to images and making navigation more accessible for state and local governments web and mobile app based services like voter registration tax...
+The Department of Justice (DOJ) is proposing a new rule aimed at improving access to state and local public services online for people with disabilities, the White House announced Tuesday.
+The proposed rule would establish technical standards — like captioning videos, adding text descriptions to images and making navigation more accessible — for state and local governments’ web and mobile app-based services, like voter registration,...

 photo of Yamaha signage on a building

-Yamaha Corporation of America operates a website that is not fully accessible to blind and visually impaired visitors in violation of the Americans with Disabilities Act and New York City law a class action lawsuit alleges The Yamaha class action lawsuit notes that there are about 8 1 million visually impaired Americans including 2 million blind Americans according to the 2020 U S Census Bureau...
+Yamaha Corporation of America operates a website that is not fully accessible to blind and visually-impaired visitors in violation of the Americans with Disabilities Act and New York City law, a class action lawsuit alleges.
+The Yamaha class action lawsuit notes that there are about 8.1 million visually-impaired Americans, including 2 million blind Americans, according to the 2020 U.S. Census Bureau report.
+Plaintiff Luis Mercedes...

 illustration of smartphone. photo of a man sitting in a wheelchair

-This month Seattle based Amazon has announced updates to a few accessibility features for the industry s doyenne of digital assistants in Alexa The updates encompass three features Tap to Alexa Alexa Captions and the new Automatic Speech Recognition technology With Tap to Alexa it s now possible to use one s voice to enable the functionality by asking Alexa enable Tap to Alexa As...
+This month, Seattle-based Amazon has announced updates to a few accessibility features for the industry’s doyenne of digital assistants in Alexa.
+The updates encompass three features: Tap to Alexa, Alexa Captions, and the new Automatic Speech Recognition technology.
+With Tap to Alexa, it’s now possible to use one’s voice to enable the functionality by asking “Alexa, enable Tap to Alexa.”
+As the name implies, Tap...

 photo of man going up escalator holding a mobility cane

-A push is underway to get employees back into the office The Commonwealth Bank kick started this conversation recently with reports the organisation is requiring staff to work at least half the week on site A range of organisations are directing employees to return to the office These reportedly include Amazon General Motors Meta and Disney But although COVID lockdowns have ended many employees want...
+A push is underway to get employees back into the office.
+The Commonwealth Bank kick-started this conversation recently, with reports the organisation is requiring staff to work at least half the week on-site.
+A range of organisations are directing employees to return to the office.
+These reportedly include Amazon, General Motors, Meta and Disney.
+But although COVID lockdowns have ended, many employees want to continue...

 Concert goers dancing at the Silent Disco dance party at Lincoln Center, New York City on Saturday, July 1, 2023.
 Haptic suits designed for the deaf community were provided by Music: Not Impossible.